kubernetes/enhancements/keps/sig-apps/1847-autoremove-statefulset-pvcs/README.md

 The following changes are required:

-1. Add `PersistentVolumeClaimPolicy` to the StatefulSet spec with the following fields.
+1. Add `persistentVolumeClaimRetentionPolicy` to the StatefulSet spec with the following fields.
-   * `OnSetDeletion` - specifies if the VolumeClaimTemplate PVCs are deleted when their StatefulSet is deleted.
+   * `whenDeleted` - specifies if the VolumeClaimTemplate PVCs are deleted when their StatefulSet is deleted.
-   * `OnScaleDown` - specifies if VolumeClaimTemplate PVCs are deleted when their corresponding pod is deleted on a StatefulSet scale-down, that is, when the number of pods in a StatefulSet is reduced via the Replicas field.
+   * `whenScaled` - specifies if VolumeClaimTemplate PVCs are deleted when their corresponding pod is deleted on a StatefulSet scale-down, that is, when the number of pods in a StatefulSet is reduced via the Replicas field.